swirlds-ryan/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 ### Write the script

-An almost-complete script has already been prepared for you, and you will only need to make a few modifications (outlined below) for it to run successfully.
+An almost-complete script has already been prepared for you, `script-hscs-smart-contract-ethersjs.js`.
+You will only need to make a few modifications (outlined below) for it to run successfully.

 #### Step 2: Prepare smart contract for deployment